 If you are requesting relief for more than 1 tax year, you only need to file one Form 8857.
 However, you must include a separate statement for each year.
 Clearly indicate in the statement(s) the type(s) of relief you are requesting for each year.

-See the specific instructions for each part for details on the information to be included with the statement(s).
-The IRS will ask you for additional information if needed, or you may provide additional information at any time.
+You must provide certain information for each type of relief you are requesting.
+See the specific instructions for Parts III, IV, and V for details on the information to include with your statement(s).